 I will be honest and say that these earlier titles, enjoyable though they were, did not impinge on my literary consciousness for very long and were left at the hotel or wherever I was staying for the next resident to pick up and read.
-However, the latest by this author, Return to Mandalay seems to me to be a leap forward from the aforementioned and has more depth and appeal and, therefore, needs more attention that hitherto.
+However, the latest by this author, Return to Mandalay seems to be a leap forward with more depth and appeal and, therefore, warrants more attention.

 When he hears of Eva’s impending trip, Lawrence shows her an antique of his own, a chinthe, which he brought back with him on his return to England, and requests that she return it to its rightful owner.